EnterpriseDB/barman/new_docs/user_guide/concepts.rst

 It does not mean, however, that PITR is the solution to all problems.
 Replaying transaction logs can still take a long time depending on how far they go from the base backup.
-Therefore, the optimal solution is actually a combination of all strategies: full backups with frequent incremental backups along with transaction logs archiving.
+Therefore, the optimal solution is actually a combination of all strategies: full backups with frequent incremental backups along with transaction log archiving.
 This way, restoring to the most recent state is a matter of restoring the most recent backup followed by a replay of subsequent transaction logs.
 Similarly, restoring to a specific point in time is a matter of restoring the previous backup closest to the